JIAXUXJ/pdf2mobi-converter/README.md

 # pdf2mobi-converter
-This is a converter which convertes html/pdf file to pdf/mobi format.
+This is a converter which convertes pdf file to mobi format.

 python modules: